ReproNim/reproman/CONTRIBUTING.md

 -----------------

-The preferred way to contribute to the NICEMAN code base is to fork the [main repository][gh-niceman] on GitHub.
+The preferred way to contribute to the NICEMAN code base is to fork the [main repository][gh-reproman] on GitHub.
 Here we outline the workflow used by the developers:

-0. Have a clone of our main [project repository][gh-niceman] as `origin` remote in your git:
+0. Have a clone of our main [project repository][gh-reproman] as `origin` remote in your git:

-          git clone git://github.com/ReproNim/niceman
+          git clone git://github.com/ReproNim/reproman

-1. Fork the [project repository][gh-niceman]: click on the 'Fork' button near the top of the page.
+1. Fork the [project repository][gh-reproman]: click on the 'Fork' button near the top of the page.
 This creates a copy of the code base under your account on the GitHub server.

 2. Add your forked clone as a remote to the local clone you already have on your local disk:

-          git remote add gh-YourLogin git@github.com:YourLogin/niceman.git
+          git remote add gh-YourLogin git@github.com:YourLogin/reproman.git
           git fetch gh-YourLogin

     To ease addition of other github repositories as remotes, here is